eugenia1984/english/glossary.md

 - **to think**: is used to express an opinion or belief about something.
 It is what you do with your mind when you consider or have an opinion on something.

+- **To touch on**: can mean to briefly mention or deal with a topic.
+It is often used when covering a subject without going into much detail.
+For example:

+`The speaker touched on the new software update during the meeting.` -> The speaker briefly mentioned the software update but did not go into detail.

 - **tops** is used informally to indicate the maximum amount or time.
 For example: ``The meeting will last one hour, tops`` (no longer than one hour)

 - **Top condition** refers to being in the best possible state or quality, especially important for equipment in safety-critical roles.
 For example, ``The fire extinguisher must be kept in top condition``.